nextmv-io/sdk/templates/mip-incentive-allocation/README.md

 The most important files created are `main.go` and `input.json`.

-* `main.go` implements a MIP budget allocation solver.
+* `main.go` implements a MIP incentive allocation solver.
 * `input.json` is a sample input file that follows the input definition in `main.go`.